ClimateMind/climatemind-backend/docs/README.md

 ## Who we are?

-This [REST API repository](https://github.com/ClimateMind/climatemind-backend) is a part of a [Climate Mind project](https://climatemind.org/).
-The project motivation, history and target audience could be found on [this page](https://contribute.climatemind.org/v/about-the-project/).
+This [REST API repository](https://github.com/ClimateMind/climatemind-backend) is a part of the [Climate Mind project](https://climatemind.org/).
+The project motivation, history, and target audience can be found on [this page](https://contribute.climatemind.org/v/about-the-project/).
 Our current team and people who worked on the previous version are [listed on our website](https://climatemind.org/#team).

-## What we are doing?
+## What are we doing?

-Our [web application](https://app-frontend-prod-001.azurewebsites.net/) makes conversations about climate change easier, by letting users explore climate issues that speak to their personal values.
+Our [web application](https://app-frontend-prod-001.azurewebsites.net/) makes conversations about climate change easier by letting users explore climate issues that speak to their personal values.
 In other words, you'll know how to start a good conversation about the most scarifying topic of our time and don't screw up by looking paranoid.
 See [web app documentation](https://docs.climatemind.org/) for the application's detailed overview.

 ## How to use REST API?

-The full API documentation to use on a front end including methods and request examples could be found [here](https://climatemind.stoplight.io/docs/climatemind-backend/).
+The full API documentation to use on a front end including methods and request examples can be found [here](https://climatemind.stoplight.io/docs/climatemind-backend/).

 ## How to contribute?